Depression After Election Season: Impacts On Mental Health And Stress

 Additional resources for people with mental health disorders and health professionals are available through the Department of Health and Human Services Centers for Disease Control and Prevention.

 Increased levels of depression and anxiety after the election season is a very real phenomenon.
 There are many contributors to this manner of depression, and the media is one of them.
 Individuals who keep up with the news are aware of how the news can sensationalize stories and even stretch the truth from time to time.
 Different people often maintain various outlooks on the press and the accuracy of reports.
-Nevertheless, constant exposure to divisive, polarizing coverage can be very upsetting, especially for people with strong feelings about the results of an election.
+Nevertheless, constant exposure to divisive, polarizing coverage can be very upsetting, especially during stressful times, for people with strong feelings about the results of an election.

 Risk factors for mental health challenges after an election